Dr. Cora Angier Sowa

 Mary Powell Angier

 Walter Angier married Mary Powell of Luling, Texas in 1889.
 (For her family history, click here.)
 Mary Powell Angier (as "Mrs. W.E.
-Angier") was listed in Charles Hughes, Chicago Social and Club Register, 1921 as Second Vice President of the Woman's Patriotic Club (an excerpt appears below; the complete publication is to be found at www.ebooksread.com).
+Angier") was listed in Charles Hughes, Chicago Social and Club Register, 1921 as Second Vice President of the Woman's Patriotic Club.
+An excerpt appears below, and the complete publication is to be found in archive.org).